ilios/user-guide/courses-and-sessions/courses/attach-learning-materials.md

 ---
 description: Learning Materials may be attached to courses or sessions.
-In order to be used with Ilios, materials must be tagged with certain additional information - a display name, owner and copyright information.
-Adding these elements is covered below.
+In order to be used with Ilios, materials must be tagged with certain additional information.
+This is covered below.
 ---

 The first step is to select a Course and also to click "Show Details" to reveal the Course Details - of which Learning Materials is one.
 These steps are covered in other parts of the guide.